AjayGupta219/Aryan---Demo/README.md

 # Aryan---Demo
-This is a demo of Git and Github
+This is a demo of Git and Github.